Menu

 Owned By: Town of Norwell

 A 3.5-mile network of paved walking/cycling trails, sidewalks and boardwalks, the Norwell Pathway provides an alternative to crossing town via Route 123.
 Along the way, it connects Norwell High School, Norwell Middle School, Norwell Community Gardens, the Donovan-Wildcat Conservation Area, Miller WoodsGaffield Park, Norwell Town Center, and the Norris Reservation.
-Stroller-friendly.
+Stroller- and wheelchair-friendly.

 Features